filecoin-project/devgrants/technical-sponsors.md

 ### Technical sponsor responsibilities

 Technical sponsors should be core contributors of the relevant project in the Filecoin, IPFS, or libp2p ecosystems.
-Agreeing to be a technical sponsor means taking on the following responsibilities:
+Agreeing to be a technical sponsor means you have confidence in the relevance and impact of the proposed project, and the capability of the proposing team to deliver.
+Responsibilities:

 - Confirm your sponsorship via a comment on the application's Github issue.